Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-• Stay two nights in the cozy Carloforte, on San Pietro Island, where Pisan dialect is spoken and Napoleon left tracks of his stay.
+• Stay two nights in cozy Carloforte, on San Pietro Island, where a Pisan dialect is spoken and Napoleon left traces of his visit.

-• Cycle spectacular coastal roads far from traffic and stop whenever you wish.
+• Cycle along spectacular coastal roads, far from traffic, with the freedom to stop whenever you wish.

-• Enjoy ample opportunities to swim in Mediterranean turquoise-blue bays at gorgeous sandy beaches.
+• Enjoy ample opportunities to swim in turquoise-blue bays and relax on Sardinia’s gorgeous sandy beaches.

-• Taste local specialties with fragrant vegetables and fresh fish and pasta that you can only find in Sardinia.
+• Savor local specialties made with fragrant vegetables, fresh fish, and pasta unique to Sardinia.

 Positive Impact